Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 The Oxlip is the county wildflower of Suffolk, which is home to most of Britain's wild Oxlip population.

-The False Oxlips shown on the left were found in southern Scotland.
+The False Oxlips shown above were found in southern Scotland.
 Very occasionally Primroses can also produce flowers in umbels rather than one per flower stalk, and then they too can be confused with Oxlips, especially if nearby shading or exposure to prevailing winds results in one-sided umbels of flowers.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...